ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 Here is a quick rundown of our update process:

-1. Get the list of pre-print DOIs from the google sheet with the [googlesheets4](https://googlesheets4.tidyverse.org/) package
+1. Get the list of preprint DOIs from a google sheet with the [googlesheets4](https://googlesheets4.tidyverse.org/) package
-1. Fetch the pre-print title, list of authors, link, and, if it has been reviewed and published, the journal name, using the europepmc package
+1. Fetch the preprint title, list of authors, link, and, if it has been reviewed and published, the journal name, using the europepmc package
 1. Get the altmetric score of each publication with the [rAltmetric](https://docs.ropensci.org/rAltmetric/) package

-The website is then automatically rebuilt and deployed each night with [pkgdown](https://pkgdown.r-lib.org/) and GitHub actions[^1].
-The use of pkgdown on GitHub pages greatly reduced the need for complex tools such as shiny, and the necessity of a custom server.
-We believe this is an important step for the project long-term sustainability and to ease re-use of our code in other contexts.
+The website is then automatically rebuilt and deployed each night with [pkgdown](https://pkgdown.r-lib.org/) and GitHub actions[^2].
+The use of pkgdown on GitHub pages greatly reduces the need for complex tools such as shiny, and the necessity of a custom server.
+We believe this is an important step for the project's long-term sustainability and to ease re-use of our code in other contexts.

-[^1]: thanks to [Maëlle Salmon](/author/ma%C3%ABlle-salmon/) & [Steph Locke](/author/stephanie-locke/) for the inspiration here with their workflow at <https://lockedata.github.io/cransays/>
+[^2]: thanks to [Maëlle Salmon](/author/ma%C3%ABlle-salmon/) & [Steph Locke](/author/stephanie-locke/) for the inspiration here with their workflow at <https://lockedata.github.io/cransays/>

 {{< figure src = "workflow.png" width = "600" alt = "Graphical representation of the automated workflow set up during the sprint" caption = "Having a scalable workflow allowed us to better crowdsource suggestions of preprints to feature." class = "center">}}